apache/kvrocks/README.md

 - [Google Group](https://groups.google.com/g/kvrocks)
 - [Slack Channel](https://join.slack.com/t/kvrockscommunity/shared_invite/zt-p5928e3r-OUAK8SUgC8GOceGM6dAz6w)

-Kvrocks is an open-source distributed key-value database which is based on rocksdb and compatible with Redis protocol.
-Intention to decrease the cost of memory and increase the capability while compared to Redis.
+Kvrocks is a distributed key value NoSQL database that uses RocksDB as storage engine and is compatible with Redis protocol.
+Kvrocks intends to decrease the cost of memory and increase the capability while compared to Redis.
 The design of replication and storage was inspired by `rocksplicator` and `blackwidow`.

 Kvrocks has the following key features: